adsmeta adsgoogle adsad conversionsmall business

 Reason 8: Your offer does not match where the audience is in the buying journey

-Ads not converting cost businesses an estimated 42 billion dollars annually in wasted spend.
-The most fixable causes — broken tracking, wrong objective, and landing page mismatch — account for over 75 percent of non-converting campaigns.
+Ads not converting cost businesses an estimated $42 billion annually in wasted spend.
+The most fixable causes, broken tracking, wrong objective, and landing page mismatch, account for over 75% of non-converting campaigns.
 All three are diagnosable and fixable without increasing the budget.

 How to diagnose why your ads are not converting: the 10-minute checklist

-Run through this in order before making any campaign changes.
-Most non-converting campaigns are explained by something in the first three checks.
+Run through this in order before making any campaign changes:

 1. Check conversion tracking first.
-Confirm the Meta Pixel and Google Tag fire on the actual confirmation page, not the homepage or product page.
+Confirm that the Meta Pixel and Google Tag are firing on the actual confirmation page.

 2. Check your campaign objective.
 Is it set to Conversions, Leads, or Sales?
-If not, change it before touching anything else.
+If not, change it.

 3. Check the landing page on your phone.
-Does it load in under three seconds?
-Does the headline match the ad promise?
+Does it load in under 3 seconds?
+Does the headline match the ad?

 4. Check the learning phase status.
 Is your campaign in Learning or Learning Limited?
 If yes, increase the budget or consolidate ad sets.